Last updated June 2022. Please see Previous Terms for previous versions of the terms and conditions.

 3.4.3.
 Whilst the IPC shall provide the Student with learning material throughout the Programme, Students shall be responsible for purchasing additional material to support their studying experience.
 Such material shall be made available to the Student at the start of each Term on commencement or continuation of the Programme.

 3.4.4.
-Students are obliged to maintain adequate accident, medical and travel insurance for the duration of the Programme.
+Except in relation to a Digital Programme, Students are obliged to maintain adequate accident, medical and travel insurance for the duration of the Programme.
 Students must either purchase the EduTravel Insurance Policy, details of which can be found at www.kaplanpathways.com or from Kaplan, or provide proof of adequate cover upon acceptance of the Offer.

 3.5.
 Banking Charges